NeuPhysics/neutrino/docs/oscillations/vacuum.rst

    Assuming the mass of a neutrino is 1eV with energy 10MeV, we will get a speed of :math:`1-10^{-14}` c.
 This :math:`10^{-14}` c will make a difference about :math:`3\mu\mathrm{ m}` in 1s.

    Will decoherence happen due to this?
-For high energy neutrinos this won't be a problem however for low energy neutrinos this will definitely cause a problem for the wave function approach.Because the different mass eigenstates will become decoherent gradually along the path.
+For high energy neutrinos this won't be a problem however for low energy neutrinos this will definitely cause a problem for the wave function approach.
+Because the different mass eigenstates will become decoherent gradually along the path.

+   Nussinov (1976) discussed that solar neutrino wave packet coherence length is about :math:`10^{-6}\mathrm{cm}`.

    A estimation of the decoherence length is